workonthewinkel/wuunder-shipping/README.md

 ### Pickup Point Configuration

 The plugin includes an integrated pickup point locator that allows customers to select parcel shops during checkout.
 This feature works with both classic and block-based WooCommerce checkouts.

+### Prerequisites for WordPress.org Deployment

+- Add `SVN_USERNAME` and `SVN_PASSWORD` secrets to GitHub repository settings
+- Plugin must be approved and have an SVN repository at https://plugins.svn.wordpress.org/wuunder-shipping/

 ## Plugin Structure